 Temporary car insurance can therefore be an option worth considering for short-term or unexpected trips, ensuring you're covered every time you get behind the wheel.

-However, it's always worth comparing to the other alternatives, to work out which is cheaper.
+However, it's always worth comparing to the other alternatives to work out which is cheaper.
+Our How to get cheaper car insurance guide takes you through your key need-to-knows.

 What are the alternatives to temporary car insurance?